amirsciammas/interview-mlops-engineer/README.md

 ![pre-commit](img/pre-commit-example.png)

-Now lets fix all the errors and add all the hooks to the `requirements_dev.txt` so we can used the tools indepently of having to commit a file.
-Also as we need this to develop we can add `requirements_model.txt` as a dependency soo by installing `requirements_dev.txt` we also install the dependencies needed for the project.
+Now let's fix all the errors and add all the hooks to the `requirements_dev.txt` so we can use the tools indepently of having to commit a file.
+Also, as we need this to develop we can add `requirements_model.txt` as a dependency soo by installing `requirements_dev.txt` we also install the dependencies needed for the project.

 ```
 -r requirements_model.txt